Our Departments

 Soaking in some inspiration in the art studio.

-- Exploration in the Arts
+Exploration in the Arts

 Do you want to create art, music, and theater?
 In this experiential class, required of all 9th graders, students will explore two of these art forms for one quarter each.
 Through project-based work, Exploration in the Arts will assist students in exploring the creative process.
 Quarter-long electives include: Acting and Improvisation, 2D Visual Art, 3D Visual Art, and Songwriting/Music Production.

-Dance
+Dance -

-- Dance Workshop I
+Dance Workshop I

 Dance Workshop I is designed for the motivated student interested in exploring the world of dance in a contemporary, studio-based program.
 This course gives students the opportunity to work collaboratively and helps students build technical skills in modern, jazz, ballet, and more.
 Each semester will culminate in a performance for the Castilleja community (S1: VPA Holiday Showcase / S2: Dance Production).
 No previous dance experience is necessary; students may enroll in this course in either fall or spring semester.

-- Dance Workshop II
+Dance Workshop II

 The emphasis of Dance Workshop II is on continuing to develop artistry and build technical skills.
 Each semester will culminate in a performance for the Castilleja community (S1: VPA Holiday Showcase / S2: Dance Production).
 Prerequisite: Dance Workshop I; students who enroll in Dance Workshop II during the first semester will focus on deepening and expanding their skills within the Dance Workshop I curriculum.

-- Advanced Dance Workshop
+Dance Workshop Honors

 In this semester-long elective, students continue to deepen their understanding of multiple dance disciplines, styles, and forms.
 Dancers will also study dance from different eras, cultures, and genres, in order to gain a greater understanding of dance in the world today.
 Students will also perform choreographed pieces for various events for the Castilleja community.
 (S1: VPA Holiday Showcase / S2: Dance Production).
 Prerequisite: Dance Workshop I and II.
 This course may be repeated for credit.

-Music
+Music -

-- Vocal Music Workshop I
+Vocal Music Workshop I

-This semester-long elective is designed to give students a foundation in proper vocal technique and production as well as expanding upon skills learned in the required freshman Exploration in the Arts course.
+This semester-long course is designed to give students a foundation in proper vocal technique and production as well as expanding upon skills learned in the required freshman Exploration in the Arts course.
 Students will rehearse, perform, analyze, and listen to choral music from different genres, time periods, and traditions.
 In addition, students will build important choral skills such as tuning, blend and balance.
 We will begin to build musicianship skills, including sight singing, solfege, and chords.
 One mandatory evening performance and dress rehearsal will take place; several performance opportunities both in and out of school will be offered.
 No previous music experience is necessary; students may enroll in this course in either fall or spring semester.

-- Vocal Music Workshop II
+Vocal Music Workshop II

-This semester-long elective builds upon concepts and skills covered in Vocal Music Workshop I. Students will learn more challenging theoretical concepts, and skills will expand to include leading music learning, arranging, composition, and improvisation.
+This semester-long course builds upon concepts and skills covered in Vocal Music Workshop I. Students will learn more challenging theoretical concepts, and skills will expand to include leading music learning, arranging, composition, and improvisation.
 Opportunities for small ensemble performance will increase as students develop greater musical independence.
 Similar to the first semester, repertoire will continue to cover a variety of genres; one mandatory evening performance will take place.
 Prerequisite: Vocal Music Workshop I; students who enroll in Vocal Music Workshop II during the first semester will focus on deepening and expanding their skills within the Vocal Music Workshop I curriculum.

-- Advanced Vocal Music Workshop
+Vocal Music Workshop Honors

-- Advanced Topics in Music: Theory & Musicianship
+Advanced Topics in Music: Vocal Music I

-Theatre Arts
+Theatre Arts -

-- Theatre I
+Theatre I

 A course for students curious about acting and theatre (as well as those who have studied it before), Theatre I is designed to develop the ability to play dramatic action honestly and believably, using realistic, naturalistic, and expressionistic material as well as self-scripted autobiographical writing.
 Course work includes exercises and improvisations exploring awareness, relaxation, observation, the senses, and emotional life, while gaining greater physical and vocal agility as they study (and perform from) a variety of play texts.
 A diverse set of acting techniques and approaches to finding believability, spontaneity, and repeatability will be explored throughout the semester as the framework for building technique.
 The objective is for students to deepen their creativity, experience greater freedom of expression, and gain confidence in trusting their unique voice and perspective on stage and off.
 No previous theatre experience is necessary; students may enroll in this course in the fall semester only.

-- Theatre II
+Theatre II

 Theatre II is a continuation of the fundamental work covered in Theatre I in an advanced context.
 Over the course of the semester, students will encounter plays that present unique challenges for actors in terms of heightened language, physicality, characterization, style, content and text analysis.
 Students will engage in more intensive preparation of their craft and, through ongoing exercises and scene study, will continue to deepen their experience and understanding of the physical, vocal, emotional, and mental aspects of performance.
+As a culmination of their work, students will participate as actors in the Spring student-directed One Acts.
 Prerequisite: Theatre I; students who enroll in Theatre II during the first semester will focus on deepening and expanding their skills within the Theatre I curriculum.

-- Advanced Theatre: Fundamentals of Directing
+Theatre Honors: Fundamentals of Directing

-- Advanced Topics in Theatre: Production
+Advanced Topics in Theatre: Production

 This is an in-depth, project-based, academically rigorous course focusing on directing, acting, dramaturgy, producing, production design, and/or stage management geared for students who have demonstrated a level of excellence in theatre arts.
-Students will participate in class activities and units based on their area of interest, while continuing to build on and deepen the skills learned in Theatre I and II; and Advanced Theatre.
+Students will participate in class activities and units based on their area of interest, while continuing to build on and deepen the skills learned in Theatre I and II; and Theatre Honors.
 Depending on the student’s strengths, they will lead warm-ups; research and present findings over a class unit or playwright/play; and/or guide acting exercises or improvisations.
 In addition to course assignments, the student will propose an independent capstone project where they work as leaders within an ensemble in their area of interest.
 The project is designed to nurture leadership and team building skills, while taking ownership over developing an artistic vision.
 These semester-long projects may include: assistant directing a main stage show; producing the spring, all-campus one-acts showcase and directing a one-act; student directing a full-length black box production, creating a solo performance, or performing a key role in costume/scenic/lighting design on a main stage show.
 The project will be documented in a comprehensive portfolio, giving insight around the process: from research phases, to development, to preparation, to production, to final reflections over strengths, challenges, and goals reached throughout.
 Additionally, through engaging in the theatrical process in a deeper, more hands-on approach, students will have the opportunity to become more aware of a profession in the world of performing arts.
-Prerequisite: successful completion of Advanced Theatre: Directing and Production.
+Prerequisite: successful completion of Theatre Honors (formerly Advanced Theatre): Directing and Production.
 Students should plan to be in contact with the instructor before the start of the semester to discuss the capstone project.

-- Ceramic Design I
+Ceramic Design I

 Ceramic Design I is an introduction to the making of ceramics and the understanding of the historical and cultural context of this medium.
 Through a series of shorter projects, students learn to design creatively and develop ideas around a variety of themes.
 Students use a “loose” design thinking process to explore different design solutions and build prototypes to help with three-dimensional understanding.
 A combination of different hand building and decorative techniques will be employed and we also explore different types of clay.
 No previous ceramics experience is necessary; students may enroll in this course in either fall or spring semester.

-- Ceramic Design II
+Ceramic Design II

 Ceramic Design II builds upon the shorter projects studied in semester 1, allowing students to create larger, more complex pieces of ceramic art.
 As well as utilizing a “loose” design thinking process, students will also delve into the chemistry behind the process.
 All these projects will be introduced and supported by placing the methods in comparative and historical context.
 Prerequisite: Ceramic Design I; students who enroll in Ceramic Design II during the first semester will focus on deepening and expanding their skills within the Ceramic Design I curriculum.

-- Photography I
+Photography I

 Photographs are tools for storytelling, social justice, persuasion, and aesthetic appreciation.
 Just because you have a phone doesn’t mean you understand what makes a great photo or how to take one!
 Through introductory camera work, post-edits using camera raw and photoshop, and hands-on studio projects, we will study the formal, expressive, and aesthetic properties of photographs while making them.
 We will examine photographic work from across the globe and analyze its relationship to scientific, technological, and political developments.
 We will make digital cyanotypes and explore early historical processes.
 In addition to composition, lighting, vantage point and color, students will use collaborative practices and critiques to grow as artists, activists, and to have fun!
 No previous photography experience is necessary; students may enroll in this course in the fall semester only.

-- Photography II
+Photography II

-- Visual Arts I
+Visual Arts I

 In Visual Arts I students learn to create using techniques that allow for the free flow of ideas and are structured around research.
-Through journal work (collage; print; duplication; transfer techniques; paint; ink) students respond to prompts such as “favorite song lyric” or “my sacred space”.
+Through journal work (collage; print; duplication; transfer techniques; paint; ink) students respond to prompts such as “favorite song lyric” or “my sacred space.”
 Students keep sketchbooks and begin to develop their own voice in art.
 Some may work on fine art while others will choose to develop graphic or flat art for communications art and design.
 We will also learn some digital art techniques.
 Be prepared to discover life- long skills that can be used across the disciplines and the joys of artmaking.
 No previous visual art experience is necessary; students may enroll in this course in the fall semester only.

-- Visual Arts II
+Visual Arts II

 Visual Arts II builds upon the concepts and skills developed in the first semester to create technically and conceptually more complex works working through a range of mediums.
 Students apply their understanding of the elements and principles of art and design to create personal works that reflect their interests and aesthetics.
 Students learn to use layering techniques and we do a deep dive into collage techniques.
 Journaling and joy continues!
 Prerequisite: Visual Arts I; students may enroll in this course in the spring semester only.

-- Advanced Visual Arts
+Visual Arts Honors

 This one-semester course offers students the opportunity to experiment and to develop their unique interests in the visual arts through individually designed projects in consultation with the instructor.
 Students may work in Photography, Graphic or Communications Arts, Mixed Media, or Ceramics.
 Students need to be highly motivated, able to work independently, and able to engage in collaborative critique.
 This course is highly recommended for students who elect to produce an art supplement for college admission.
 Prerequisite: Ceramic Design II, Photography II, or Visual Arts II.
-The course may be repeated for credit.

-- Advanced Topics in Art: Visual Arts
+Advanced Topics in Art: Visual Arts I

 Wellness